BickMad/CODTOPIA_3450_FINAL/README.txt

 This readme page will tell you each file that is used/needed to make Codtopia work

+This site must be locally hosted... we used xampp to locally host it.

 The DATABASE can be found under Database.txt

 1. Home.php - This is the home page that displays some useful information about what Codtopia is and what it does